j-laurin/demulti_qc_sm/README.md

 ### Fill in the sample list in config folder and transfer raw fastq.gz files into the data folder.
 Fill in the table as usual if using MS Excel.

-Sample file you can download here: https://github.com/j-laurin/demulti_qc_sm/blob/main/config/samples.csv or use the file from the repository.
-When downloading, replace the samples.csv with edited one your cloned repository.
+Sample file you can download here: https://github.com/j-laurin/demulti_qc_sm/blob/main/config/samples.csv

+or use the file from the repository.
+If downloading as an extra file, replace the samples.csv with edited one your cloned repository.

 The file name and the indexes used are seprated by a single comma in texteditors.